 Most people would think twice before stepping close to a 12-foot crocodile and justifiably so.
 However, this is not the case for the residents of Paga, a village in the Upper East Region of Ghana.
 Here, there has been a mutual coexistence between the indigents of Paga and their friendly crocodiles throughout history.

-These crocodiles are considered very sacred and it is a taboo to hurt or kill them.
+These crocodiles are considered very sacred, and it is taboo to hurt or kill them.
 They are believed to house the souls of the Paga people.
 Mysteriously, the death of some of the biggest crocodiles always coincides with the death of most of the important personalities within the village.

-The Asebu/Abura/Kwamankese District might seem as an ordinary district in the Central Region of Ghana.
+The Asebu/Abura/Kwamankese District might seem like an ordinary district in the Central Region of Ghana.
 However, this district is far from the ordinary.
-The ancient Asebu Kingdom which was the first Fante chiefdom to sign a treaty with the Dutch Republic in 1612 was situated in this District.
+The ancient Asebu Kingdom, which was the first Fante chiefdom to sign a treaty with the Dutch Republic in 1612, was situated in this district.
 This treaty allowed the Dutch to establish Fort Nassau at Moree, a village in the Asebu Kingdom.

 Once he arrived in Southern Ghana, he joined forces with a prolific hunter called Nana Adzekase, who became the first chief of Moree.
 Asebu Amenfi's brother, Farnyi Kwegya, took advantage of the incredible abundance of fish in the waters in the region and became the first chief fisherman.

-The Giant of Asebu was believed to have incredible strength and power and left his handprints on rocks which he barely touched.
+The Giant of Asebu was believed to have incredible strength and power and left his handprints on rocks that he barely touched.
 These prints still exist today and serve as a sacred heritage site.
-His staff which he used for his various conquests also exists today and serves as a heritage object which accounts for his might.
+His staff, which he used for his various conquests, also exists today and serves as a heritage object that accounts for his might.

-Adze craves for the blood of the innocent and hence mostly feeds on children.
-Their alternate source of food is palm oil and coconut water and often raids a village entire supply of these.
-However, the diet of palm oil and coconut water does not provide them with the needed nourishment as the blood of infants do.
+Adze craves the blood of the innocent and hence mostly feeds on children.
+Their alternate source of food is palm oil and coconut water, and they often raid a village's entire supply of these.
+However, the diet of palm oil and coconut water does not provide them with the same needed nourishment that the blood of infants does.
 If deterred from feeding on blood for a long period of time, it would go on a crazy frenzy for blood.

 The Adze also has the power to possess a human.
-Human sorcerers sometimes willingly allow an Adze to possess them so that they can utilize its powers and abilities.
-Once Adze has inhabited them, they are able to take the form of any object they desire.
+Human sorcerers sometimes willingly allow Adze to possess them so that they can utilize Adze's powers and abilities.
+Once Adze has inhabited them, these sorcerers are able to take the form of any object they desire.

 The Ewes believe that there is no way to protect against an Adze.
 The only measure against them is to capture them by luring them with coconut water and palm oil.
 Once captured in their firefly form, they would be forced to take their human form.
 It's only when they are in their human form can these vampires be finally destroyed.